Andi-Cirjaliu/edge-employment-dataset-stack/tutorials/Employment-dataset-tutorial.md

 ### Access the example application

-Click on the Key icon on the Stack Builder Dashboard and copy the value under the `DNS` section and `IP` field
+Click on the Key icon on the dashboard and copy the value under the `DNS` section and `IP` field

 URL :  http://##DNS.ip##:30091